-user add -username <clientname> -role <rolename>
+user role add -username <username> -role <rolename>

-Parameter Shortcut Description -username -u Specifies the the name of the user account to which the role is being added. -role -r The user name of role being added to that user.
-The available roles, in descending order of capability are admin, operator and monitor.
+Parameter Shortcut Description -username -u Specifies the name of the existing named user account to which the role is being added. -role -r The name of the administrative role being added to that user.
+The available roles, in descending order of capability are admin, operator, and monitor, for general administration, and audit for managing HSM auditing functions.